nosovk/flowershow/content/Projects/ROP/2025-01-16-viva-addons.md

 The request contains information about who created it, the amount, and the type of transaction (bonus, refund, or deposit).

 These requests do not affect the balance and do not affect transactions.
 When a user with the `cashier` role logs into the system, they can go to the table with the list of requests.
 By selecting a request, the user with the `cashier` role can execute it.
 Executing a request means that a transaction will be created.
-At the same time, it is possible to record in the request which transaction was created based on it, and change the status of the request to completed.
+At the same time, it is possible to record in the request which transaction was created based on it, and change the status of the request to complete.
 There should be no option to delete a completed request.

 ## ** [ROP-64](https://nodeart.app/jira/browse/ROP-64): Add junket report inside the junket profile**